pulumi/pulumi/docs/design/mupack.md

 Module functions and lambdas are required to define a `body`, which is a MuIL block.
 Class methods often have one, but it can be omitted, in which case the method must be abstract and concrete subclasses must provide a `body` block.

+Any function can be marked with `intrinsic: true` to delegate execution to a runtime intrinsic.
+This is used to express custom resource types, but is seldom used in everyday Mu development.
+Please refer to the section on Runtime Intrinsics later in this document for details on how this extensibility model works.

 ### Classes

 New named `class` types can be created by composing primitives and other `class` types.
 Classes are capable of